 “Do you feel like you need to tap into a stronger source?
 Does it feel like the other students have some power that you don’t have?
 What are they failing to tell you?”

-When he first mentioned the word fel I nearly lost it.
-He was a warlock, or maybe just a warlock salesman, I wasn’t sure and I didn’t care.
+He talked about the twisting aether and came across as a bit silly.
+Then, he mentioned the Yunai.
+I nearly lost it.
+He was a Shadowspeaker, or maybe just a cheerleader for those that harnessed the power.
+I wasn’t sure and I didn’t care.
 I was terrified that if I called him out he might incinerate me right on the spot, but at the same time I had known Kaellax and she had been nice enough.

-I politely pushed past the small talk and asked that he help with a few simple fire spells before I consider the road toward fel energy.
+I politely pushed past the small talk and asked that he help with a few simple fire spells before I consider the road toward something as potent was working with a Yunai.
 He showed me a handful of simple spells, many of the the same ones Angus had tried to teach me earlier.
-When I continued to struggle, he again mentioned a “greater source of power”.
+When I continued to struggle, he again mentioned a greater source of power.

 With that, I ended the meeting.
 Samuel left without another word.

-In the city of Dalaran being a warlock is forbidden.
-I could have reported the man to the Kirin Tor and they would have likely sent him to the dungeon, or maybe tried to convert him back from his dark choices.
+In the city of Udiria being a Shadowspeaker is forbidden.
+I could have reported the man to the Academy and they would have likely sent him to the dungeon, or maybe tried to convert him back from his dark choices.

 I won’t ever know what they would have done, because I never reported him.